 Golden Pumpkin Dinner Rolls

 Add these slightly sweet, light-gold rolls to your bread basket for a tasty change of pace.
-To make the pretty rolls pictured above, scroll down to see the video on how to shape knots.
+Watch video below for shaping tips.

 Yield: 24 rolls